Heron-Repositories/Heron/Heron/docs/source/documentation/node_types.rst

     non Python code as a separate process).
 CPU locking though is not a panacea when it comes to package dropping and in certain cases might result in an increase of package dropping, so test your system and use appropriately.

+Multiple Inputs / Outputs
+_________________________

+Heron allows multiple Nodes to connect to a single input of a Node and a single output to connect to multiple Nodes.
+There is an exception to this rule.
+The Source Nodes can only connect each of their outputs to a single downstream Node.

+The multiple outputs to one input functionality is straight forward and the messages that arrive in the worker function of a Node can be easily differentiated by their topic (which carries the name of the outgoing Node and the outgoing port).

+The single output to multiple inputs is a bit more tricky.
+When this functionality is used (only valid for Transformer Nodes) one must allow enough time for the Node to duplicate its message and pass it to all the target Nodes.
+This is dependent on the hardware Heron runs on.
+To facilitate slower machines and/or large number of receiving Nodes Heron has a variable in its Settings called DELAY_BETWEEN_SENDING_DATA_TO_NEXT_NODE_MILLISECONDS.
+This by default is set to 0.2 ms. On standard machines this will allow Nodes to push their output to at least two downstream Nodes.
+For slower machines or more downstream connections one must set this number to a higher number.
+Of course the higher the number, the longer it will take the Transform Node's worker function to return and be able to receive new packets from its upstream Nodes.